Humorism: Modern use

-Humoral theory was the grand unified theory of medicine, before the invention of modern medicine, for more than 2000 years.
-The theory was one of the fundamental tenets of the teachings of the Greek physician-philosopher Hippocrates (460–370 BCE), who is regarded as the first practitioner of medicine, appropriately referred to as the "Father of Modern Medicine."
+Humoral theory was the grand unified theory of medicine, before the invention of modern medicine, for more than 2,000 years.
+The theory was one of the fundamental tenets of the teachings of the Greek physician-philosopher Hippocrates (460–370 BC), who is regarded as the first practitioner of medicine, appropriately referred to as the "Father of Modern Medicine".

-With the advent of the "Doctrine of Specific Etiology," the humoral theory's demise hastened even further.
+With the advent of the Doctrine of Specific Etiology, the humoral theory's demise hastened even further.
 This demonstrates that there is only one precise cause and one specific issue for each and every sickness or disorder that has been diagnosed.
 Additionally, the identification of messenger molecules like hormones, growth factors, and neurotransmitters suggests that the humoral theory has not yet been made fully moribund.
 Humoral theory is still present in modern medical terminology, which refers to humoral immunity when discussing elements of immunity that circulate in the bloodstream, such as hormones and antibodies.

 Modern medicine refers to humoral immunity or humoral regulation when describing substances such as hormones and antibodies, but this is not a remnant of the humor theory.
 It is merely a literal use of humoral, i.e. pertaining to bodily fluids (such as blood and lymph).

 The concept of humorism was not definitively disproven until 1858.
 There were no studies performed to prove or disprove the impact of dysfunction in known bodily organs producing named fluids (humors) on temperament traits simply because the list of temperament traits was not defined up until the end of the 20th century.

 Culture

 Theophrastus and others developed a set of characters based on the humors.
 Those with too much blood were sanguine.
 Those with too much phlegm were phlegmatic.
 Those with too much yellow bile were choleric, and those with too much black bile were melancholic.
 The idea of human personality based on humors contributed to the character comedies of Menander and, later, Plautus.

 Through the neo-classical revival in Europe, the humor theory dominated medical practice, and the theory of humoral types made periodic appearances in drama.
 The humors were an important and popular iconographic theme in European art, found in paintings, tapestries, and sets of prints.

-The humors can be found in Elizabethan works, such as in The Taming of the Shrew, in which the character Petruchio pretends to be irritable and angry to show Katherina what it is like being around a disagreeable person.
-He yells at the servants for serving mutton, a choleric food, to two people who are already choleric.
+The humors can be found in Elizabethan works, such as in The Taming of the Shrew, in which the character Petruchio, a choleric man, uses humoral therapy techniques on Katherina, a choleric woman, in order to tame her into the socially acceptable phlegmatic woman.
+Some examples include: he yells at the servants for serving mutton, a choleric food, to two people who are already choleric; he deprives Katherina of sleep; and he, Katherina and their servant Grumio endure a cold walk home, for cold temperatures were said to tame choleric temperaments.

+The theory of the four humors features prominently in Rupert Thomson's 2005 novel Divided Kingdom.